Printable tract now available: "Is the Savior Merry about Christmas?"

 Notice that it doesn't say, "Let us serve their elohim (gods)" but "HOW did these nations serve their elohim/gods"

-"You shall not worship Yahweh your Elohim in that way."
+"You shall not worship Yahweh your Mighty One in that way."
 Do not worship Yahweh in that way, the way of the heathen!
 Don't take heathen customs and try to honor Him with it.
 He is not honored by them.
 Do not add to His commandments and do not take away from His commandments.

-31 "You shall not worship Yahweh your Elohim in that way; for every abomination to Yahweh which He hates they have done to their gods; for they burn even their sons and daughters in the fire to their gods.
+31 "You shall not worship Yahweh your Mighty One in that way; for every abomination to Yahweh which He hates they have done to their gods; for they burn even their sons and daughters in the fire to their gods.
 32 "Whatever I command you, be careful to observe it; you shall not add to it nor take away from it.

 Both Christmas and Easter take pagan festivals and traditions and apply them to the worship of Yahweh.
-This is clearly condemned here.
+This practice is clearly condemned here.

 1 Corinthians 10:20 - Rather, that the things which the Gentiles sacrifice they sacrifice to demons and not to Elohim, and I do not want you to have fellowship with demons.